castrolem/personal-site/src/pages/posts/2023-in-a-nutshell.md

 4. I’m grateful for doing well at diversifying in different investment vehicles and how it has paid off.
 2023 was a great year to grow, and it has been good for my health.
 5. I focused on my hobbies and allowed myself to enjoy my free time and relax.
-6. Started a new business with friends that has an interesting angle, I cannot say too much about it other than it is a project that we proposed ourselves to do, and we accomplished to ship our first iteration of it.
+6. Started a new business with friends that has an interesting angle.
+I cannot say too much about it other than it is a project that we proposed ourselves to do, and we accomplished to ship our first iteration of it.
 Since we shipped our v1 in December, I’m grateful for the opportunity to learn and grow through the process.
 7. I had an amazing time in South Africa and this year taught me that it was such an experience that I started comparing